 It’s bright and colourful, and each bite is interesting in taste and texture.

 And that spicy peanut sauce is… the… BOMB!

 The base to this vegan Buddha Bowl is made from pre-cooked quinoa, which takes just a few minutes to cook.

 Giving you just enough time to mix up that yummy peanut dressing.

 Always on the lookout for easy camping meals?
 Subscribe to my YouTube channel for a new one pot camping recipes every single week!

-Simply cook the quinoa from scratch (or use a pre-cooked version if you’re short on time), top with the toppings and drizzle with that spicy peanut sauce.
-So quick.
-So easy.
-SOOOO tasty!
+Simply cook the quinoa from scratch (or use a pre-cooked version if you’re short on time).

 Vegan Buddha Bowl with Spicy Peanut Dressing